do-community/cloud_haiku/_haikus/horizons.md

 author: zzfima
 ---

-horizons is no start <br>
+Horizons no start
-there is no end can see <br>
+there are no ends you can see
-observe it ...
+observe before ends